thefranciscook/jekyll-now/_posts/1100-01-01-2013-Budapest-Service-Jams.md

 - Introduced service design and design thinking to the local startup scene
 - 700+ followers on our Facebook page
 - 400+ members in our Service Design Budapest facebook group
-- Next year our Ukrainian participant started up Kiev Service Jams
+- The next year our Ukrainian participant started up Kiev Service Jams

-💙 The thrill of starting some thing new and exciting.
+💙 The thrill of starting something new and exciting.
 Teaching people something I’m passionate about.

 💰 Value I brought to the project: